baisoyaaditya/VoltVoice/README.md

 ## 💡 Features

 - 🎙️ Real-time voice interaction using the mic
-- ⚡ Fast AI responses via Gemini Live API
+- ⚡ Fast AI responses via Cohere API
 - 🛑 Interrupt AI mid-response with your voice
 - 🔘 Start / Stop Speaking controls
 - 🌓 Dark/Light Theme toggle
-- 💬 Open-topic conversations (not limited to Revolt Motors)
+- 💬 Open-topic conversations
 - 🌍 Works on any browser or device

 ---